Progress Party's Youth

 The Progress Party's Youth (Fremskrittspartiets Ungdom, Framstegspartiets Ungdom, FpU) is the youth wing of the Norwegian political party the Progress Party.
 It is generally considered to be more aligned towards classical liberalism than the Progress Party.
-The organization has active chapters in all counties of Norway as well as in over 50 municipalities.
+The organisation has active chapters in all counties of Norway as well as in over 50 municipalities.

 From 2012 to 2014, Himanshu Gulati was the organisation's chairperson.
 Gulati is the first leader of a youth wing of a major Norwegian political party with multi-cultural background.
 After being selected to the post of State Secretary in the Ministry of Justice, Gulati stepped down.
 In 2014, Atle Simonsen was elected chairperson Atle sat as chairman until 2016, when the annual national meeting of FpU elected Bjørn-Kristian Svendrud as the organisation's chairman.

-The current chairperson is Simen Velle.
+Lars Barstad Løvold has been chief, since 2026.
+Earlier, the chairperson was Simen Velle.
 He was elected in 2022.
 Velle is a self-described classical liberal, advocating for policies like legalization of drugs, polygamy and sales of organs.